 I want my favorite author to come to this event.
 Can I send author suggestions?

-Children’s Day is a full day devoted to school children in grades K-12, librarians, and to celebrate reading, learn from authors and illustrators, and buy signed books.
-It’s always the Friday before SOKY Book Fest (April 21, 2017).
+Teen & Children’s Day is a full day devoted to school children in grades K-12, librarians, and to celebrate reading, learn from authors and illustrators, and buy signed books.
+It’s always the Friday before SOKY Book Fest.
 Children’s, Middle Grades, and Young Adult authors will be selling and signing books from 9am-2pm at the Knicely Conference Center.
 Patrons are invited to attend panels and presentations throughout the day.
 Lunch is provided to all students through our generous sponsors, and there are concessions available on site as well.

 When/what is the Kentucky Writers Conference?

 A conference for adults, taught by accomplished adult writers.
 It’s like college, but free.
 Workshops vary each year, and have covered screenwriting, poetry, editing a manuscript, finding an agent, revising your work, and more.
-Register online in February.
-This is a Friday-only event (April 21, 2017), and is hosted at WKU South Campus, next to the Knicely Center.
-You can park anywhere at the Knicely Conference Center property for this event, and there are concessions on site.
+Register online in March.

 What is the difference between the Kentucky Writers Conference and the Panels and Presentations?

 The writers conferences are craft workshops led by one or two authors.
-You must register for the Kentucky or Teen Writers Conferences.
 Panels are discussions with up to 5 authors on a variety of writerly/bookish topics, from writing fantasy to illustrating a book and more.
 Please do not hop from one panel to another.
-There will be a one hour lunch break from 11am-noon starting with the 2017 event so that there is ample time to meet authors and attend panels/presentations throughout the day.

 Do I need to register to attend panels or presentations on Saturday?

-No, all panels and presentations on Saturday are open admission.
+No, all panels and presentations on Saturday are open to the public.

 What is the Meet the Authors reception?
 How do I get tickets?
 Do I have to dress up?
 What should I wear?

 That’s a lot of questions!
-The Meet the Authors reception is an event the Friday before Book Fest (April 21, 2017) from 5pm-7pm at the Knicely Conference Center where you can mingle and meet the authors attending SOKY Book Fest the next day.
+The Meet the Authors reception is an event the Friday before Book Fest from 5pm-7pm at the Knicely Conference Center where you can mingle and meet the authors attending SOKY Book Fest the next day.
 There’s great food and lovely libations and the presentation of our annual Kentucky Literary Award.
 Dress is business casual.
-Tickets are $50.00 each, and will be available for purchase the first week of April.
+Tickets are $50.00 each, and will be available for purchase starting in March.

 How do I volunteer?